 The time is running out and the Planning Committee doesn’t seem to listen to our voice!

 Here’s what you can do to help us stop urban sprawl in Ottawa:

 If you chose to email your councillor, we strongly urge you to edit the automated message to make it more personal.
 Writing your own personalized email to your councillor would have a huge impact.
-Please refer to the attached cheat sheet to help you compose your email!

 This is definitely the most impactful way to express your concern.
 If you choose to call, try to make your call during office hours.
 Use the attached cheat sheet, if you need some help expressing your argument.